Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 As we have seen, classes of semi-Fano 3-folds often come in sequences.
 Sometimes these will be part of a bigger sequence, where the borderline case fails to be semi-Fano, yet satisfies the hypotheses of Construction \ref{constr:block}.
 However, not being able to apply Propositions \ref{prop:block_from_fano} or \ref{prop:generic_fano} means it takes a bit more work to employ such blocks.
-We carry this out in one case that leads to an involution block with 2-elementary polarising lattice.
+We carry this out in two cases that lead to blocks with useful polarising lattices of rank 2---with unusually small and unusually large discriminants respectively.

-Extrapolating from the classes in Example \ref{ex:rk2blp} consisting of one-point blow-ups of rank 1 del Pezzo 3-folds of degree $d = 2, \ldots, 5$ leads us to consider $X'$ a rank 1 del Pezzo 3-fold of degree 1, \ie a smooth sextic hypersurface in $\PP^4(3, 2, 1, 1, 1)$ (this is the family appearing in Example \ref{ex:rk1index2}$_1$), and let $X$ be the blow-up of $X'$ at a point $p$, say $p = (0 {:} 0 {:} 0 {:} 0 {:} 1)$.
+The first case comes from extrapolating the classes Example \ref{ex:rk2blp} consisting of one-point blow-ups of rank 1 del Pezzo 3-folds of degree $d = 2, \ldots, 5$.
+This leads us to consider $X'$ a rank 1 del Pezzo 3-fold of degree 1, \ie a smooth sextic hypersurface in $\PP^4(3, 2, 1, 1, 1)$ (this is the family appearing in Example \ref{ex:rk1index2}$_1$), and let $X$ be the blow-up of $X'$ at a point $p$, say $p = (0 {:} 0 {:} 0 {:} 0 {:} 1)$.
 Then $X$ fails to be weak Fano---in fact, generically $-K_X$ does not even have any irreducible sections: $H^0(-K_X)$ is spanned by $X_2^2$, $X_2X_3$ and $X_3^2$.

 We can however restrict attention to the case when $X' \subset \PP^4(3, 2, 1, 1, 1)$ is tangent to $\{X_1 = 0\}$ at $p$.
 Then the section $\kd' := \{X_1 = 0\} \cap X'$ has a double point at $p$; generically it is an ordinary double point, and the proper transform $\kd \subset X$ is a smooth section of $-K_X$.
 Now $|{-}K_X|$ is spanned by $X_1, X_2^2, X_2X_3$ and $X_3^2$, and defines a morphism onto a quadric cone in $\PP^3$ (mapping $p$ to the vertex of the cone); it is defined everywhere because the conditions $p \in X'$ and tangency with $\{X_1 = 0\}$ at $p$ imply that the defining polynomial of $X'$ has no $X_4^6$ or $X_0X_4^3$ coefficients, so that $p$ is the only point on $X'$ with $X_1 = X_2 = X_3 = 0$.
 (Geometrically, the morphism resolves the projection of $X'$ onto $\{X_0 = X_4 = 0\} \cong \PP^2(2,1,1) \subset \PP^4(3, 2, 1, 1, 1)$).